 What if toilet learning doesn’t work?

 Your child may not want to pass a stool in a potty or the toilet, especially if she doesn’t have good support for her feet.
 If that happens, let her have bowel movements in a diaper so she doesn’t get constipated.
 Constipation can cause bowel movements to be painful.
 If it hurts, it’s likely to take even longer to learn to use the toilet.
 If you’re worried that your child is constipated, talk to your doctor about what you can do.
+Your child will be much more successful toilet learning once the constipation is treated.

 My child was using the potty well but started having accidents again.
 Is this normal?